Received your scheduling notice?

 How can I access the data provided by the new meters?

-Users will have access online to their own detailed usage information.
+Users will have access online to their own detailed usage information via a new customer portal.

 How long will this new device work?